 You’d think creating the brand book layouts, like the ones above should’ve taken hours.
 It likely did – making a brand identity is a big task for a designer, and even for an agency.
 Determining a structure, positioning assets, describing every element, assembling visuals – there’s a lot of manual work that goes into making a brand book.

 Well, not anymore.
-It turns out, brand book making already was automated – by us.
-We built Gingersauce – an automated brand book maker that generates palettes, fonts, use cases, and proportions for you.
-In fact, the last brand book on the list, Guberman, was built by an automated builder – and not in days, but in minutes.
-This is the power of smart automation.
+It turns out, brand book creation already was made more efficient – by us.
+We built Gingersauce – a professional tool for creating brand books that offers smart automation to pull up palettes from your logo, create use and misuse cases, and calculate the proportions of your logo.
+In fact, the last brand book on the list, Guberman, was built using Gingersauce – and not in days, but in minutes.
 Try out Gingersauce – create the first brand book for free!